-Notice and Note explains Beer’s and Probst’s research, provides a detailed overview of each Signpost and models lessons of how to teach each one.
-Both practical and informative, this course will provide invaluable lessons and strategies for close readings.
+The book explains Beer’s and Probst’s research, provides a detailed overview of each Signpost, and models lessons of how to teach each one.
+This course will provide practical, informative, and invaluable lessons and strategies for close readings.

-Educators taking this course, through reading and research, will explore how to teach implement close reading strategies and develop reading lessons.
+Through reading and research, educators taking this course will explore how to teach, implement close reading strategies, and develop reading lessons.
 Educators will also investigate special topics and integrate new learning into their teaching environment.

 See reviews of the book at Amazon.com.

 *You are responsible for purchasing your own course book.